Tirzepatide

 • Satiety mechanisms

-Dual agonism is believed to contribute to enhanced metabolic effects compared to single-pathway GLP-1 agonists alone.
+Dual agonism is believed to contribute to enhanced metabolic effects compared with single-pathway GLP-1 agonists alone.

 • Significant appetite suppression